alexle/alexle.github.com/posts/send-sms-python.markdown

 server.login( <span style="background-color: #333333"><font color="#ffffff">'</font></span><font color="#ffa0a0">&lt;gmail_address&gt;</font><span style="background-color: #333333"><font color="#ffffff">'</font></span>, <span style="background-color: #333333"><font color="#ffffff">'</font></span><font color="#ffa0a0">&lt;gmail_password&gt;</font><span style="background-color: #333333"><font color="#ffffff">'</font></span>&nbsp;)<br>
 </div>

+###Send The Message###
-Now you're set up to send email.
-You will send a text message by taking advantage of each mobile carrier's email to SMS gateway!
+Now the program is set to send e-mail.
+The text message will be sent by taking advantage of each mobile carrier's e-mail to SMS gateway.

-For example, to send a text message to a t-mobile number, you would use &lt;number&gt;@tmomail.net.
+For example, to send a text message to a T-Mobile number, you would use &lt;number&gt;@tmomail.net.
 To send a text message to an AT&T number, you would use &lt;number&gt;@mms.att.net.
-Here's a list of other [mail-sms gateways][1].
+Here is a list of other [mail-sms gateways][1].

-Once you have your phone destination, all that's left is to add your message and send the mail.
+Once you have your phone destination, all that's left is to add the message and send the mail.

 <div id="code">
 server.sendmail( <span style="background-color: #333333"><font color="#ffffff">'</font></span><font color="#ffa0a0">&lt;from&gt;</font><span style="background-color: #333333"><font color="#ffffff">'</font></span>, <span style="background-color: #333333"><font color="#ffffff">'</font></span><font color="#ffa0a0">&lt;number&gt;@tmomail.net</font><span style="background-color: #333333"><font color="#ffffff">'</font></span>, <span style="background-color: #333333"><font color="#ffffff">'</font></span><font color="#ffa0a0">Hello!</font><span style="background-color: #333333"><font color="#ffffff">'</font></span>&nbsp;)<br>